 Promote understanding of individual Project elements and prioritize them.

-Engagement outreach is now underway, primarily in the form of an electronic survey.
+Engagement outreach is now complete, as the electronic survey is closed.
 This summer, the League hired a firm that specializes in evidence-based qualitative and quantitative research to design and execute the survey, as well as analyze the results.
-Findings will be reported to the League Board this fall, and they will be used to inform the League’s short, mid, and long-term goals and objectives in the context of revisions to the League’s strategic plan.
+Findings were reported to the League Board this fall, and they will be used to inform the League’s short, mid, and long-term goals and objectives in the context of revisions to the League’s strategic plan.

 Stay up to date with Project happenings every month.